Downtown Eastside fills shoulder to shoulder in memory of the missing and murdered Indigenous Women, girls, and gender diverse people.

 “The roses are getting more and more each year,” said Evelyn Youngchief, an organizer for the Women’s Memorial March Committee.

-According to a census released in 2022, Vancouver is home to 63,345 Indigenous peoples, making it the third highest population of urban Indigenous people in Canada.
+According to a census released in 2022, Vancouver is home to 63,345 Indigenous peoples, making the city the third highest population of urban Indigenous people in Canada.

-The Downtown Eastside (DTES), has been reported to have a disproportionately high population of Indigenous people.
+The Downtown Eastside has been reported to have a disproportionately high population of Indigenous people.

 “The women that live down here are not safe in their environment,” said Youngchief.

-The neighborhood, one of Vancouver's oldest, is interwoven disproportionate levels of addiction, sex work, homelessness, among other social issues that put its residents at risk of violence.
+The neighborhood, one of Vancouver's oldest, is interwoven with high levels of addiction, sex work, homelessness, among other social issues that put its residents at risk of violence.

 “The violence is getting worse,” said Youngchief.
 “It's like nobody cares.”